About

 Words

-Essay for: Lella and Massimo Vignelli A language of Clarity
+Essay for book: Lella and Massimo Vignelli A language of Clarity

 In these times of virtual information overload, our collective memory is short.
 A retrospective examination of tangible content that has withstood the test of time presents an engaging antidote to the challenge of the current zeitgeist.